• 0118 984 3323

 How to Serve and Pair Lincolnshire Poacher

-• Make sure you take it out of the fridge a good hour before you want to eat it so it can come up to room temperature.
+• Make sure you take it out of the fridge a good hour before you want to eat it so all those flavours have time to open up.

 Buying Lincolnshire Poacher